aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 === Object Oriented Programming

 Simula and Smalltalk were responsible for starting a revolution in the way software was written.
 This was also reflected in the shift towards Abstract Data Types (ADTs) which hide their implemenation behind the interface they present to the user.
-Nowadays OOP is still the dominant paradigm in software development, with most of the top programming languages by popularity featured on the annual Stack Overflow developer survey supporting OOP in some form. // https://survey.stackoverflow.co/2023/
+Nowadays OOP is still the dominant paradigm in software development, with most of the top programming languages by popularity featured on the annual Stack Overflow developer survey supporting OOP in some form @stackoverflow2023survey.

 At the core of modern OOP is the idea that data and behavior should be combined into a single entity: the object; which hides its data (or "state") and exposes an interface to other such entities, communicating with them through message passing, often understood as method calls.
 The "traditional" four pillars of OOP are: data abstraction, encapsulation, inheritance, and polymorphism.

 === Polymorphism

 Polymorphism and Inheritance aren't among the terms introduced or favored by Alan Kay.
-Polymorphism originally comes from the mathematical jargon about functions (indeed, a concept of Polymorphism is also present in Functional Programming) and it refers to an interface's ability to apply to different types; for example, the generic possibility of calculating the area of a shape applies equally well to a square, to a circle or to a trapezoid, but the concrete formulas to compute the areas of those three kinds of shapes are quite different.
+Polymorphism originally comes from the mathematical jargon about functions @alankayoop (indeed, a similar concept of Polymorphism is also present in Functional Programming) and it refers to an interface's ability to apply to different types; for example, the generic possibility of calculating the area of a shape applies equally well to a square, to a circle or to a trapezoid, but the concrete formulas to compute the areas of those three kinds of shapes are quite different.

 === Inheritance